 Table of Contents

 Trying to make a ten year plan is unhelpful because the situation will change.
-It could make you inflexible to new information and options.
+It could even make you inflexible to new information and options.

 On the other hand, you don’t want to bungle around without any plan at all.
 Having specific goals will make you more likely to succeed, and thinking about which career options are best is better than sending out CVs at random.